 “We’ve seen two years’ worth of digital transformation in two months.
 From remote teamwork and learning, to sales and customer service, to critical cloud infrastructure and security—we are working alongside customers every day to help them adapt and stay open for business in a world of remote everything.” – Satya Nadella, CEO Microsoft[i]

-This statement was on April 30th – just two months into COVID – and reflects the pace of change and acceleration of digital transformation across all industries, including insurance.
+This statement was on April 30th – just two months into COVID – and reflects the pace of change and acceleration of digital transformation in the insurance industry.
 And tremendous changes are still on the horizon for insurance.
 The pace continues to gather speed and dominate C-level discussions and planning.

 Today’s changes require insurers to gain clarity on how to succeed in the future of insurance.
 Future market leadership and success will be defined by a new digital foundation and business model that embraces customer, technology and market boundary changes with vision, energy and speed.
 This year’s Strategic Priorities report found that forward-thinking leaders are digitally transforming their current business, while also disrupting it by building their business model for the future.
 The gap between Leaders and Followers and Laggards over the last year and the next three years is staggering: